 If this method fails

-We aren’t fans of adding extra software in order to execute a task in Windows.
+We aren’t fans of adding extra software to execute a task in Windows.
 However, you may be in a situation where the previously mentioned method didn’t work.
 In this case, go ahead and download LockHunter to delete the file.

 If for some reason you cannot get files removed from your computer, even after trying everything we suggest, have a look at our article showing how to stop your computer from sending automated queries.
 It’s a complete guide to get your computer cleaned up nicely.